dgroomes/stackoverflow-look-back/README.md

     * DONE Delete the now redundant framework code
     * DONE Depend on the new code as a Git sub-module
 * [x] DONE Defect.
 The stackoverflow-look-back is not working.
 There have been changes to the site.
+* [x] DONE Replace Deno with Webpack and ts-loader.
+Similar to the [work I did in the BrowserExtensionFramework](https://github.com/dgroomes/browser-extension-framework/commit/f459a1165b632eeeb265c8e137256c4fd353eb36).
+    * This is going to be at least a decent amount of work.
+It could be full of pitfalls.
+I at least proved out the BrowserExtensionFramework on Webpack and NPM and even validated it with the sample extension named *Detect Code Libraries* in that same project.
+      How can I split this work into multiple, completable, tasks?
+    * DONE (this was easy for the only reason that we're consuming BrowserExtensionFramework was a Git submodule and that it has no NPM dependencies of its own.
+The effect of this is that we have full access to the source that we need to change
+      (convert the import statements)) Update the Git submodule, build it, and then can I consume it from Deno?
+It might be possible if I turn off type validation... but I think the imports just won't work.
+    * DONE Migrate to Webpack and ts-loader, and use the latest BEF.
+Build BEF with `npm pack` and reference it from `stackoverflow-look-back` as an NPM dependency like `file:browser-extension-framework/browser-extension-framework/browser-extension-framework-0.1.0.tgz`

 ## Background